-On the query side, we apply global average pooling on the encoder output and apply the transformation module, finally getting the representation of the query as $\mathbf{z}_q$.
-The final components are proxies: for each category, we set a learnable proxy vector, which can be seen as the center of the category in the representation space.
-For category ID $c$, we denote the proxy as $\mathbf{w}_c$.
-Both the query embedding vector $\mathbf{z}_q$ and doc vector $\mathbf{z}_d$ are forced to be close to their category proxy $\mathbf{w}_{c}$ and far away from proxies of other categories.
-The learning details will be given in the next section.
+In the final, we introduce the classification layer with proxies: for each category (ID $c$), we set one trainable proxy vector $\mathbf{w}_c$, to act as the category center in the shared embedding space.
+Both query-embeddings $\mathbf{z}^\mathrm{que}$ and doc-embeddings $\mathbf{z}^\mathrm{doc}$ are forced to be close to their corresponding category proxy and far away from proxies of other categories.
+Note that, these proxy vectors are only used for training, and we can remove them during inference.